Hiram Burgos: Coaching career

+Milwaukee Brewers
-Burgos retired after the 2018 season and was hired as the pitching coach for the AZL Brewers, the rookie–level affiliate of the Milwaukee Brewers.

-Burgos is now the pitching coach for Milwaukee's High–A affiliate, the Wisconsin Timber Rattlers.
+Burgos retired after the 2018 season and was hired as the pitching coach for the Arizona League Brewers, the rookie–level affiliate of the Milwaukee Brewers.
+Burgos was later promoted to serve as the pitching coach for Milwaukee's High–A affiliate, the Wisconsin Timber Rattlers.

+Chicago White Sox

+On January 22, 2026, Burgos was announced as a lower-level pitching coordinator within the Chicago White Sox organization.

 International career

 World Baseball Classic

 Burgos has played for the Puerto Rican national team twice, in the 2013 World Baseball Classic and in the 2017 World Baseball Classic, winning in both tournaments the silver medal.